 - 3.18 If your organisation decides to refer the individual health professional to their regulator, you do not need to get consent from the person who raised the complaint to do so.
 However, you should always let them know that this has happened and why.
-It would also be wise to give them information about the regulator's role and remit and what it can and can't do, to help manage expectations.
+It would also be wise to give them information about the regulator's role and remit and what they can and can't do, to help manage expectations.
 The person who made the complaint may wish to contact the regulator themselves.
-You should let them know where they can get independent advice (see guidance on independent advice and advocacy). - 3.19 When it refers an individual health professional to their regulator, your organisation should provide as much information as possible.
-This will help the regulator assess whether the matter meets its threshold for investigation. - 3.20 The person making a complaint may have already referred the matter to the relevant regulator themselves or may subsequently choose to.
+You should let them know where they can get independent advice (see guidance on Independent Advice and Advocacy [insert link]). - 3.19 When referring an individual health professional to their regulator, your organisation should provide as much information as possible.
+This will help the regulator assess whether the matter meets their threshold for investigation. - 3.20 The person making a complaint may have already referred the matter to the relevant regulator themselves or may subsequently choose to.
 This should not affect the way that their complaint is investigated and responded to locally.